Disabilities, Learning Challenges, and Educational Tips

 This phase focuses on enhancing the parent-child bond.
 Parents are taught positive communication strategies, such as praising, reflecting, imitating, and describing their child’s behavior.
 The goal is to increase positive interactions and promote a nurturing environment.

-In this phase, parents learn to set consistent limits and follow through with discipline strategies in a calm and effective manner.
-This helps improve the child’s behavior by establishing clear boundaries and expectations.
+In this phase, parents learn to set consistent limits and follow through with discipline strategies calmly and effectively.
+Establishing clear boundaries and expectations helps improve the child’s behavior.

 Improving Behavioral Challenges: